laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 #### Billing Portal & Multiple Billables

 If your application is billing more than one type of billable, you should add the billable type's [slug](#billable-slugs) to the `/billing` URI.
 For example, if you have configured a `team` billable type in addition to your `user` billable type, you may access the billing portal for teams by navigating to `http://localhost/billing/team`.
-However, this typically should not be necessary because most applications only bill one type of model.
+However, this typically should not be necessary because most applications will only ever bill one type of model.